matthewdickinson/mi-fmbq-site/src/posts/about-quizzing.md

 ---
 ## Why quiz?

-While this video is from the quizzing program of another denomination (the Missionary Church), I do think it give a pretty good sense of the history and the goals of Free Methodist Bible Quizzing.
+Bible Quizzing is a valuable ministry of the modern church -- helping it fulfill the Church's mission to its youth.
+The ministry can aid youth in a variety of ways!

 **Getting to know Jesus:**